bwdq/salvagescraper/README.md

 # Salvage Scraper

+A project I did a few years ago for a SQL class.

 Scrapes a major salvage auction site for data on vehicles and saves to a dockerised MySQL database.
 Used to scrape every available lot at the time, ~100k lots.
 MySQL database is capable of complex queries with joins in under 1s because of indexing.
 Wrote sample queries to find Nissan Leaf's near me.

 Ran MySQL in a docker container for portability.

 Used selenium chromedriver for web automation.

 ### Files